githubixx/ansible-role-etcd/README.md

 # etcd version
 etcd_version: "3.2.13"
-# Port where etcd is listening for clients
+# Port where etcd listening for clients
 etcd_client_port: "2379"
 # Port where etcd is listening for it's peer's
 etcd_peer_port: "2380"